Jsrodrigue/food101-mlops-pipeline/README.md

     pip install -r requirements.txt
     ```

-2. **Make sure you have the dataset and trained models available locally.**
+2. **Make sure you have the trained models available locally.**

-    The folders `data/dataset/` and `selected_models/` must exist on your machine.
+    The folder`selected_models/` must exist on your machine.
+We included three trained models that can be used for predictions in the whole Food101 dataset.
-    If you have not run the pipeline, you need to prepare the dataset and train the models first.

 3. **Launch the demo app:**